-Was ist Covid19 – eine systemische, neurotrope, gefäßschädigende Infektionskrankheit, nicht nur eine Lungenkrankheit wie andere Atemwegsinfekte.
+Was ist Covid19 – eine systemische, neurotrope, gefäßschädigende Infektionskrankheit, nicht nur eine reine Lungenkrankheit wie andere Atemwegsinfekte.

 Was SARS-CoV2 kann: